This post may contain affiliate links. Please read my disclaimer for more info.

 How to Check Your Credit Scores

 Now, to find out what your current credit scores are, there are a few ways you can do it.
-You can do it the free way or the paid way.
+You can do it on the free way or the paid way.

-Some people speculate that the free credit scores aren’t as accurate as going directly to the bureaus, but at a conference I went to last year a rep from TransUnion said that shouldn’t be the case.
+Some people speculate that the free credit scores aren’t as accurate as going directly to the bureaus, but at a conference, I went to last year a rep from TransUnion said that shouldn’t be the case.
 These partner companies get the scoring data directly from the bureaus, so the scoring numbers should be identical.

 That being said, I’ve heard many people say they’ve tested them all out and they don’t match.
 I’m not sure why, maybe these companies are lagging behind in getting their scoring numbers.
-In any case, I usually tell my clients to test out the free ones if they like, but in my opinion it’s easiest to just pay for a one-month subscription for both Equifax and TransUnion, then cancel those subscriptions before they renew (and yes, this is what I do personally as well).
+In any case, I usually tell my clients to test out the free ones if they like, but in my opinion, it’s easiest to just pay for a one-month subscription for both Equifax and TransUnion, then cancel those subscriptions before they renew (and yes, this is what I do personally as well).
 This way you get your most accurate score within minutes plus it includes your credit report and suggestions on how to improve your scores too.

 Free Credit Scores

 - Borrowell Free Credit Score (for Equifax score)